KoiFish0/neptune-engine/README.md

 git clone https://github.com/KoiFish0/neptune-engine.git ./project-name
 ```

 From here, you can put your code in the src/ directory.
 You can use the included main.cpp file as a sample file.
+Anything in the src/ directory contains a "game" developed using Neptune.
+It is used for testing the engine but can also be used a sample "game".

 ## Documentation

 Currently, there is no proper documentation, however, the comments in my code should serve as adequate documentation of the engine in the mean time.

+> [!NOTE]
-> **Note:** This engine has only been verified to work on Linux.
+> This engine has only been verified to work on Linux.

 ## Mentions